 Best Practice Guides now available in Portuguese

 In early 2017 we started talking to Progresso Infantil (PIN), a Neurodevelopmental Centre in Portugal regarding translating the Autism&Uni Best Practice Guides into Portuguese.
-We are pleased to announce that the...Posted on 25th March 2015
+We are pleased to announce that the translations are now available from our download portal.
+PIN work with children and young adults on the autism spectrum.
+Some of their work is with…

 Project Partner Introduction: University of Humanities and Economics in Łódź, Poland